-To make sure the students are actually completing the assigned program, the instructor should have students fill out the Baby Care Tracking Sheet, detailing what events took place and when they occurred.
-The instructor should then use the Teacher Correction Template to easily check the completed Baby Care Tracking Sheet against the known program.
-This way, there are no computer glitches or complicated reports to interpret.
+To make sure the students are actually completing the assigned program, the instructor has students fill out the Baby Care Tracking Sheet, detailing what events took place and when they occurred.
+The instructor then uses the teacher correction template to easily check the completed Baby Care Tracking Sheet against the known program.
+There are no computer glitches or complicated reports to interpret.